UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

 .. code:: json

 	{
-	  "From": "inline://dummy",
 	  "To":   "uspaceFileName",
-	  "Data": "this is some test data",
+	  "Data": "this is some test data"
 	}

-The ``From`` URL has to start with ``inline://``, the rest is not important.
+In this case, the ``From`` URL is not needed.
+If you give one, it HAS to start with ``inline://``, the rest is not important.
 Make sure to properly escape any special characters.

 Sweeping over a stage-in file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^